snoyberg/posa-chapter/warp.md

 whose node contains a non-empty list.
 Since a red-black tree is a binary search tree, look-up is O(log N) where N is the number of nodes.
-Also, we can translate it into an ordered list in O(log N).
+Also, we can translate it into an ordered list in O(N).
 In our implementation,
 pruning nodes which contain a file descriptor to be closed is also done during this step.